 Use oxygen absorbers to improve the shelf life of your foods.

-Never approach your cache food locations until you’re sure you’re not being watched.
+Avoid being followed.
+Never approach your food cache locations until you’re sure you’re not being watched.

 You should store at least 1.5 gallons of water/person/day.
 1 gallon is not enough as you need water for cooking and personal hygiene.

-Only store water in glass, plastic and stainless steel containers.
+Only store water in glass, plastic and stainless-steel containers.
 Never use containers that used to hold milk or other beverages, as it will taint the taste of the water, no matter how much you rinsed it.

 Store more than one type of food in each plastic bucket.
-This way, when you’re bugging out in a hurry and you can only grab one bucket of food to take with you in your car, you’ll end up having a variety of foods instead of just one.
+This way, when you’re bugging out in a hurry and you can only grab one bucket of food to take with you, you’ll end up having a variety of foods instead of just one.

 Store water in dry places, away from ground, sunlight, and solvents.

-Frozen food is great as long as you have enough space in your refrigerator or freezer but it becomes a problem in a grid-down situation, unless you have a freezer that can run on electricity and gas.
+Frozen food is great as long as you have enough space in your refrigerator or freezer, but it becomes a problem in a grid-down situation, unless you have a freezer that can run on electricity and gas.

-Don’t forget to stockpile things to help you open, cook, and consume your food: can openers, cooking pots, stoves, spoons, forks, etc.
+Don’t forget to stockpile things to help you open, cook, and consume your food: can openers, cooking pots, stove, cutlery, etc.

-Label all your food with what’s in it, the date it was canned, and the estimated expiration date.
+Label all your food with what’s in it, the date it was canned or bought, and the estimated expiration date.
 Color code it if you want to.

 Well water has benign bacteria in it that will metabolize sulfate minerals once you store it.
 One way to inhibit sulfates that could lead to gastric upsets is to chlorinate your well water each year.

-Always rotate your food and water stockpile.
-Use FIFO methodology: the first can you put in is the first one you’re going to consume.
+Use the first-in-first-out (FIFO) methodology to rotate your stockpile: the first can you put in is the first one you’re going to consume.

 Home Defense Advice

-Always keep your doors and windows locked, even when you’re inside.
+Always keep your doors and windows locked, even when you’re home.
 Most burglaries happen because the thief sees an opportunity.

-Don’t keep all your dogs outside.
-Keep one on the inside in case the burglars decide to poison or even steals the others.
+Don’t keep all your dogs outside at night.
+Keep one on the inside in case the burglars decide to poison, steal or neutralize the others.

-Prune large trees that could allow a thief to climb in through one of your windows.
+Prune large trees that would allow a thief to climb in through one of your windows.
 This will also reduce the of a house fire.

 Make sure your house number is clearly visible from the street to allow the police to quickly find it in times of emergency.

-Get light activation systems for your porch and back yard that turn on and off at certain intervals.
+Get motion sensors for your porch and back yard that turn on and off at intervals.
 This will make it seem like someone’s at home should an animal activate it, and they’re better than the ones that just stay on all night because you may be alerted should a prowler activate one.

 Don’t put a sticker on your window that tells the burglar exactly which type of alarm system you have installed.
-This will only make it easier for him.
-Instead, put up a sticker that warns of the alarm but doesn’t tell say which one.
+This will only make it easier to disarm a specific system.
+Instead, put up a generic sticker that warns of the alarm but doesn’t say which one.